 Current Building Regulations relating to background ventilation stipulate the use of trickle vents in new-build homes and extensions.
 Some window and door installers don’t mention the need for these at all, irresponsibly leaving the decision to the homeowner.
-However the reasons for using them are convincing – and it all centres around our health and not damaging your home with moisture.
+However, the reasons for using them are convincing – and it all centres around our health and not damaging your home with moisture.

-Modern materials, energy saving and interior comfort means today, we insulate our homes better than ever.
+Modern materials, energy-saving and interior comfort mean today, we insulate our homes better than ever.
 Insulation is a good thing.
-Owners of older and poorly insulated buildings understand heat loss through walls and roofs without insulation or old single glazed windows and doors .
+Owners of older and poorly insulated buildings understand heat loss through walls and roofs without insulation or old single glazed windows and doors.